New Life for Old Garden Tools

 2. it works.

-Sharpen anything from your dainty embroidery scissors to hefty lawnmower blades with this tool, including those serrated paring knives that the knife-sharpening kiosk guy won’t even look at.
+Sharpen anything from your dainty embroidery scissors to hefty lawnmower blades with this easy knife sharpener, including those serrated paring knives that the knife-sharpening kiosk guy won’t even look at.

 It’s remarkable how much easier those heavy garden chores become when you’re not fighting to chop through sod or to divide perennial plants with a dull spade.
 Simply astonishing.
 And believe me, both your arms and your shrubs will appreciate it if you prune with sharp secateurs instead of hacking through the branches with a dull blade.